makinacorpus/django_pyoidc/README.md

 ]
 ```

-And you are ready to go !
+And you are ready to go!

 If you struggle with those instructions, take a look at [the quickstart tutorial](https://django-pyoidc.readthedocs.io/latest/tutorial.html).